aarongilly/blog/content/index.md

 ---
 ![[index-me-in-crowd.png]]

 Hi.
 I'm Aaron.
 Welcome to my website.
 I'm glad you're here.
+Temp.

 I write and create things to entertain… and inform... mostly myself.
 I don't sell anything.
 I'm not here to make money.
 I don't sell anything.
 I'm here to enjoy myself; and I hope you do too.
 See what I'm up to [[Now]].